Snowflake-Labs/sfquickstarts/site/sfguides/src/community_detection_using_relationalai/community_detection_using_relationalai.md

 ### What You’ll Build
 - A community detection algorithm to find which food truck customers frequently eat together
 - A visualization of this data

-### What Is RelationalAI?
-RelationalAI is a cloud-native platform that enables organizations to streamline and enhance decisions with intelligence.
-RelationalAI extends Snowflake with native support for an expanding set of AI workloads (e.g., graph analytics, rule-based reasoning, and optimization), all within your Snowflake account, offering the same ease of use, scalability, security, and governance.
-Users can build a knowledge graph using Python, and materialize it on top of their Snowflake data, shared with the RelationalAI app through Snowflake Streams.
-Insights can be written to Snowflake tables and shared across the organization.

 <!-- ------------------------ -->
 ## Build a Harmonized View